Criminal & Other Case Files M-QHelen | Updated on Monday, February 1st, 2016

 PATTON, James.
 Sought by brother John of Cootamundra in 1904; not found.
 6 pages, List 12.

 PAUL, E. Sought by police in 1913 over fraud on Royal Bank in Melbourne by an N. Paul.
 He and a Mr. GOTOBED were farmers in Langwarrin; faded photo of the two of them in front of a tent.
 File is incomplete; 5 pages, List 8.
-See comment below re cost of photographs.
+See introduction re cost of a copy of a photograph.

 PAULL, Mrs. Charity, Tarilta.
 Her hotel and post office burnt to the ground in 1896, only partially insured.
 Thomas GEORGE and Herbert WHARTON fined for letting off crackers.
 Witness statements from Alice SPENCER (nee Paull), William James GEDDES, Edmund DUNSTAN.
 29 pages, List 35.